lifs-tools/empirical-lipid-ms-score/R/www/gettingStarted.md

 1. Total Scores and
 2. Individual Scores

 *Total Scores* will contain the columns *Name*,	*LipidCategoryOrClass*,	*TotalScore*, and *ScoreCode*.
 It will contain one row per unique lipid name and LipidCategoryOrClass entry.
-The *TotalScore* column will contain the sum of the individual point score contributions, whose identities are provided in the *ScoreCode* column.
+The *TotalScore* column will contain the sum of the individual point score contributions, whose identities for positive and negative ion mode are provided in the *ScoreCode* column.

 If you choose to check the lipid names, the Goslin library will attempt to parse your lipid names.
 The resulting columns will be joined to the total scores table, reporting LIPID MAPS Category (*Lipid.Maps.Category*) and Main Class (*Lipid.Maps.Main.Class*), along with the normalized lipid shorthand name (*Normalized.Name*).
 If parsing fails, 'Unrecognised shorthand name' in the *Message* column will indicate it.